Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Introduction

-Let $\btau$ be a global decorated tropical type define in \cite[Def 3.4]{ACGSPunc} and recalled in Definition \ref{globaltypedefinition}.
-Moduli space $\scrM(X/B,\btau)$ of punctured maps marked by a global decorated type $\btau$ (\cite[Def.3.6]{ACGSPunc}) provides a compactification of the space of basic punctured log maps satisfying the discrete data $\btau$.

-For a geometric point in $\scrM(X/B,\btau)$, the tropical type $\bomega$ of the corresponding map admits a canonical \textit{contraction morphism} (Definition \ref{contraction morphism}) to $\btau$, that is, a map of the graphs $G_{\omega}\rightarrow G_{\tau}$ contracting a subset of edges, with $\bg, \ol{\bu}$, $\bsigma$ and $\bA$ compatible after contraction.
-We define an \textit{associated basic cone}(Definition \ref{evaluationcone}) of $\bomega$ parametrizing the tropical maps of type $\bomega$.
-The associated basic cone determines the tropicalization of $\scrM(X/B,\btau)$ at the geometric point.
+The moduli space $\scrM(X/B,\btau)$ of basic stable punctured maps marked by a global decorated type $\btau$ is a logarithmic algebraic stack (\cite[Thm A]{ACGSPunc}).
+The tropicalization of $\scrM(X/B,\btau)$ is locally determined by the tropical types of the maps.
+For a geometric point in $\scrM(X/B,\btau)$ with tropical type $\bomega$, there is an \textit{associated basic cone} $\ol{\bomega}$ (Definition \ref{evaluationcone}) of $\bomega$ parametrizing the tropical maps of type $\bomega$. {Supposing $\ol{x}'$ is a geometric point lying in the closure of $\ol{x}$}, there is a canonical \textit{contraction morphism} (Definition \ref{contraction morphism}) from $\bomega'$ to $\bomega$, with $\bomega'$ the tropical type associated to $\ol{x}'$.
+The contraction morphism induces an inclusion of the associated basic cone $\ol{\bomega}$ as a face of $\ol{\bomega}'$.
+The tropicalization of $\scrM(X/B,\btau)$ is defined to be the colimit of the basic cones over the geometric points under the above maps.

-The tropicalizations of the evaluation maps are more subtle.
-The problem is there are no well-defined logarithmic evaluation maps from $\scrM(X/B,\btau)$ to $X$.
-We need to modify the log structures on $\scrM(X/B,\btau)$, based on the set $\bS$ of nodal and punctured points where we evaluate at (Section \ref{logevmapsection}).
+In order to define logarithmic evaluation maps, we need to modify the log structure on $\scrM(X/B,\btau)$ based on the set $\bS$ of nodal and punctured points where we evaluate at (Section \ref{logevmapsection}).
 The tropicalizations of the modified moduli spaces are now determined by the \textit{associated evaluation cones} $\wt{\bomega}_{\bS}$ (Definition \ref{evaluationcone}), parametrizing the tropical maps with type $\bomega$ together with a marking on each edge and leg corresponding to points in $\bS$.
-There is a tropical evaluation map by taking the evaluations at the markings